tristan-reynders/dotfiles/README.md

 1. **Clone this repository**

-Clone this repository to your home folder and change your current directorie to `/dotfiles`.
+Clone this repository to your home folder and change your current directory to `/dotfiles`.

 2. **Create symbolic links using GNU Stow**